LukeStampfli/EmbeddedFPSExample/docs-src/guide/client-basics-and-login-system-part-1.md

 We will start by implementing functionality to connect to a server and send a simple login request.
 Let's create a script that connects our client to a server.

-- In the client project create a "GlobalManager" script in the Scripts folder.
+- In the client project create a "GlobalManager" script in the Scripts folder
 - In the main scene create an empty Gameobject and name it "GlobalScripts"
 - Add a UnityClient component to that gameobject (you need to search for just "client" when adding the component)
 - Set the values of the UnityClient like this:\